 This hybrid strain contains up to 20% CBD and 6% or less THC.
 This unusual ratio makes it one of the most popular medical strains around.
 Patients use ACDC to relieve a whole range of symptoms, including nausea, migraines, and anxiety.
-It may also be useful for treating chronic pain.
+It may also be useful for managing chronic pain.

-Another hybrid strain, Charlotte’s Web is slightly indica-leaning at 60%.
+Another hybrid strain, Charlotte’s Web, is slightly indica-leaning at 60%.
 It contains up to 20% CBD and very low levels of THC.
 Consumers claim that this strain can help to relieve symptoms such as fatigue and migraines, among others.
 The strain’s breeders have also used this cannabis to create a high-quality CBD oil for those who would rather not smoke.

 Final Thoughts on Cannabis for Meniere’s Disease

 Using cannabis for Meniere’s disease is a risky business, as too much THC could worsen symptoms of dizziness, tinnitus, and anxiety.
-Using a high CBD strain or CBD oil should be safer, although there is very little evidence available regarding how it affects Meniere’s specifically.
+Using a high CBD strain or CBD oil may be safer, although there is very little evidence available regarding how it affects Meniere’s specifically.